 Another Havenite example was Amos Parnell, the former head of their space navy.
 Thought executed, he was discovered and rescued from a prison planet, and despite having every reason to utterly hate the current government of Haven, refused to provide intelligence that would directly assist the Manticorans in battle against Havenite forces.
 However, he does testify about the coup and helps destroy the new government's prestige.

 In contrast, he convinces the much younger and more idealistic Havenite officer Warner Caslet to defect.
 When Caslet attempts to invoke this trope, Parnell shuts him down.
 "Son, you don't have a country anymore."
-Consider that recent circumstances outside his control had guaranteed that Caslet would be executed or disappeared if he returned to Havenite territory.
+In Caslet's case, recent circumstances outside his control had guaranteed that Caslet would be executed or disappeared if he returned to Havenite territory.

 Thomas Theisman articulates this thought several times when considering Alfredo Yu, his own mentor who defected, and Warner Caslet, one of his subordinates whom he considers an honest, integral man who wanted nothing more than to defend his nation and was driven into defection.
 Theisman understands and empathises with them both, while still deciding that he cannot follow in their footsteps because he is loyal to the Republic, if not to its leadership.
 Theisman himself, however, is someone who takes the full Schulz quote as his motto, including the part about "if wrong, to be set right."
 At the end of Book 9, he shoots Citizen Chairman Saint-Just and restores the old Republic.

 Many imperials in the Star Wars universe use varying degrees of this trope.
 Some desert right away after Battle of Endor.
 Others remain loyal until the interim government implodes.
 Some defect or desert after they become sickened by their commanding officers or realize that the Empire has lost unity.